boyter/scc/README.md

 A tool similar to cloc, sloccount and tokei.
 For counting physical the lines of code, blank lines, comment lines, and physical lines of source code in many programming languages.

-Goal is to be the fastest code counter possible, but also perform license analysis and bring in COCOMO calculation like sloccount and to estimate code complexity.
+Goal is to be the fastest code counter possible, but also perform COCOMO calculation like sloccount and to estimate code complexity similar to cyclomatic complexity calculators.
 In short one tool to rule them all.

 https://github.com/Aaronepower/tokei
 https://github.com/AlDanial/cloc